-In (A)sexual, a 2011 documentary by Brooklyn-based filmmaker Angela Tucker, Jay’s efforts to destigmatise asexuality take center stage.
-An especially poignant scene shows the 30-year old activist at the San Francisco Pride parade, asexual literature in hand.
+In (A)sexual, a 2011 documentary by Brooklyn-based filmmaker Angela Tucker, Jay’s efforts to destigmatize asexuality take center stage.
+An especially poignant scene shows the 30 year old activist at the San Francisco Pride parade, asexual literature in hand.
 As he attempts to pass a leaflet to a scantily-clad, presumably gay man, the man tells Jay he “pities his soul” and walks away empty-handed.
-In another scene, Savage, probably the best-known contemporary gay voice there is, snickers at the mention of asexuals marching in Pride, and deems the concept “hilarious”.
+In another scene, Savage, probably the best-known contemporary gay voice there is, snickers at the mention of asexuals marching in Pride, and deems the concept “hilarious.”

 David Jay is conscious of these assumptions.
 Still, Jay maintains, he’s not gay... but he’s definitely queer.

-Sara Beth Brooks, an organiser with Asexual Awareness Week, agrees.
-Before openly identifying as asexual, Brooks said she tried hormone therapy, psychiatry, and dating as a “celibate person”.
+Sara Beth Brooks, an organizer with Asexual Awareness Week, agrees.
+Before openly identifying as asexual, Brooks said she tried hormone therapy, psychiatry, and dating as a “celibate person.”
 Nothing worked.
 During a late-night internet binge, Brooks found AVEN.

 Both Brooks and Jay are quick to defend the LGBT community.
 Many gay activists, they said, have been consistently supportive of asexuals.
 They remain perplexed by those that haven’t.

-“It’s really painful to watch a community that has suffered such victimisation be blind to the victimisation of others” Brooks said.
-“The LGBT community has been ‘otherised’ and categorised by society as deviant... asexuality is just another version of that.”
+“It’s really painful to watch a community that has suffered such victimization be blind to the victimization of others,” Brooks said.
+“The LGBT community has been ‘otherized,’ and categorized by society as deviant... asexuality is just another version of that.”

 To find asexual alienation in action, Brooks said, one need look no further than the community’s online headquarters.
 AVEN’s registered members, 41,000 as of this writing, have inundated the site’s 2.2 million forum posts with personal accounts of harassment, bullying and isolation.

 There are also repercussions outside the blogosphere.
-Phoenix Schneider, program director for “The Trevor Project” an LGBT youth organisation and suicide hotline, said the group “certainly” fields calls from young asexuals.
-Some reoccurring themes, Schneider said, include anxiety, depression and other problems “similar to lesbian, gay and bisexual youth”.
+Phoenix Schneider, program director for “The Trevor Project,” an LGBT youth organization and suicide hotline, said the group “certainly” fields calls from young asexuals.
+Some reoccurring themes, Schneider said, include anxiety, depression and other problems “similar to lesbian, gay and bisexual youth.”

 Still, a dichotomy remains.
 Offline, there is, perhaps, no better representation of this than New York City’s annual Gay Pride parade.